juliahoban/the-bored-gamer/README.md

 ### Images

 There are six images in total used throughout the website, all have been imported from [Pexels Website](https://www.pexels.com/).
-Images have also been compressed to png format and resized to allow for a better Lighthouse performance score.
+Images have also been compressed to webp format and resized to allow for a better Lighthouse performance score.

 ### Features